 When can I apply for a parenting Order?

 However, not all matters are appropriate for family dispute resolution and there are exemptions available to some parties to commence proceedings without first attending family dispute resolution.
+Some examples of these exemptions are in the case of risk of family violence or child abuse or physical/mental incapacity affecting one party’s involvement.

 How can I document an arrangement for my children?